kumaravelrajan/kumaravelrajan.github.io/_posts/Deutsch-Notes/2025-10-15-B1-Exam-Cheatsheet.md

     eg: In der Hauptsaison ist es teurer als sonst.

-1. als also used for a zeitpunkt in the past for an event that occured once. (mentioned later).
+1. "als" also used for a zeitpunkt in the past for an event that occured once. (mentioned later).

 1. For vergleich with "genauso"/"so"/"nicht so" use **wie**.